Principal Investigator: Francois Belzile

 - Develop diagnostic tools to rapidly and precisely screen for and identify races of Phytophthora root rot (PRR; Phytophthora sojae) and pathotypes of soybean cyst nematode (SCN; Heterodera glycines).

 - Build a data-informed outreach strategy targeted toward accelerated producer adoption of soybean in Canada.

-- The introduction of short-season soybeans in areas where they were not grown previously to diversify crop-rotation.
+- The introduction of short-season soybeans in areas where they are not grown previously to diversify crop rotations.

-- The improvements made to soybean varieties could allow for increased economic return by allowing farmers to be more efficient in applying fertilizer and pesticides used in production.
+- The improvements made to soybean varieties could allow for increased economic return by allowing farmers to maximize realized yield through a more optimal selection of the best-suited varieties.

 Soybean is a rapidly growing crop that offers many potential benefits to Canadian growers.
 It is a multipurpose crop whose seeds are an extremely valuable source of both protein and oil.
 From an environmental point of view, it is also highly attractive, as it does not need any chemical fertilizer to provide it with nitrogen.
 There are three important challenges for developing high yielding soybean varieties that are well-suited to Canadian conditions: short growing season, varieties resistant to pests and diseases, and farmer adoption.
 Genomics offers essential new tools to aid in these important challenges.